google/flutter-desktop-embedding/README.md

 Once you have everything set up, just `flutter run` in the `example` directory to run your first desktop Flutter application!

-Note: Only `debug` mode is currently available.
-Running with `--release` will succeed, but the result will still be using a `debug` Flutter configuration: asserts will fire, the observatory will be enabled, etc.
+Note: Only `debug` mode is currently available for Windows and Linux.
+Running with `--release` or `--profile` will succeed, but the result will still be using a `debug` Flutter configuration: asserts will fire, the observatory will be enabled, etc.

 ### Running Other Flutter Projects